1300 088 065

 Zero-Based Budgeting: Give Every Dollar a Job

-The most effective budgeting method for saving quickly is zero-based budgeting.
-This approach forces you to assign every dollar you earn to a specific purpose—whether that’s rent, groceries, entertainment, or your house deposit.
-Your income minus your expenses (and savings) should equal zero at the end of each month.
+The most effective method for a 12-month sprint is zero-based budgeting.
+Instead of “ballpark” estimates, you assign every dollar a specific purpose—rent, groceries, or your deposit—until your income minus your expenses equals zero.

 Separate Your Needs from Wants